kaancankose/kaancankose/README.md

 - 👀 I’m interested in computer science and natural sciences
 - 🌱 I’m currently learning spring boot
 - 💞️ I’m looking to collaborate on my projects
-- 📫 How to reach me my email addres or my linkedin account
+- 📫 How to reach me my email address or my linkedin account
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I have been interested in programming since 2018